phpbook-sources/environment/README.md

 ?>
 ```

-- Remember when you change the environment variable, you must restart your cgi webserver.
+- Remember when you change the environment variable, you must restart your webserver or shell.